perbaltzar/photoify/README.md

 * Error messages

 ### DONE
+* Not able to follow yourself.
+* Look at saftey, logged in and owner of post
+* Delete pictures from files system when deleted
 * Make an edit menu for post like on you    r profile
 * Make a graphic structure
 * Folder structure